-For more information on the university's Clery geography, you may visit:

-https://clery.utk.edu/clery-map/ for a detailed map and geography descriptions.
+For more information on the university's Clery geography, you may visit https://clery.utk.edu/clery-map/ for a detailed map and geography descriptions.
 The University of Tennessee Medical Center, which is operated by University Health System, Inc., a separate legal entity from the University of Tennessee, is not considered campus property because it is separated from the Knoxville campus by the Tennessee River.
 There is no tunnel or pedestrian bridge connecting the main campus and medical center.
+Additionally, only the portion of the Tennessee River that is in front of the "Vol Navy" Boat Docks and the Wayne G. Basler Boathouse is Clery reportable geography.